Casquette girl: Mardi Gras

-On New Year's Day 2021 a group of women in Mobile, Alabama, formed the “Pelican Girls” as an homage to the first casquette girls to arrive on the Gulf Coast on Le Pelican in the summer 1704.
+On New Year's Day 2021 a group of women in Mobile, Alabama, formed the “Pelican Girls” as an homage to the first casquette girls to arrive on the Gulf Coast on Le Pelican in the summer of 1704.
 The ladies are a masked marching society donning 18th century dress and distributing trinkets made and personalized by the members themselves.
-Their membership is limited to 23 and each adopt the name of one of the original 23 girls.
+Their membership is limited to 23 and each adopts the name of one of the original 23 girls.
 They currently participate in the Massacre Island Secret Society parade on Dauphin Island, Alabama, and the Joe Cain Procession in Mobile.